Editor's Note: This post was originally published December 2015 and has been updated for accuracy and comprehensiveness.

 2. Write Out an Exam Timing Schedule and Follow It

-This is probably one of the most helpful pieces of advice you can use during your exam process.
-Write out a schedule of how long each testlet should be taking you, from the moment you started the exam to the end.
+This is probably one of the most helpful pieces of advice you can use during your Exam process.
+Write out a schedule of how long each Testlet should take you, from the moment you start the Exam to the end.
 Figure out exactly how far along you should be and make sure you keep on track.
-This is very helpful as you have to remember to leave time for your simulations at the end of your testlet.
-Here is an example of scheduling your time during the exam: AUD (4 Hours – 3 Testlets and 7 Simulations)

 Time (in hours counting down)

-By listing out your time, you are able to get an idea of where you are at during each point of the exam.
-For example, if you’re at 1:45 and you haven’t even finished Testet #2, you know that you need to start picking up the pace if you want to give yourself time for those simulations.
-Practice writing out your schedule and perform a mock final exam on your CPA review course to see if the schedule helps you finish your exam on time.
+By listing out your time, you are able to get an idea of where you are during each point of the Exam.
+For example, if you’re at 1:45 and you haven’t finished Testlet #2, you know that you need to start picking up the pace.

 3. Getting a Review Course is 100% Required

-As you probably have heard, taking on the CPA Exam alone, without any study material, is pretty much like putting on a blindfold, being turned around a couple of times, and then handed a dart to attempt to throw onto the board.
+As you probably have heard, taking on the CPA Exam alone, without any study materials, is pretty much like putting on a blindfold, being turned around a couple of times, and then handed a dart to attempt to throw onto the board.
 Chances are, you’re going to miss the mark.
-Therefore, you want to make sure you do ample research on which CPA Review material you would like to take on.
-Pick one that will help you retain information and provides the necessary study support materials that help you learn best.
+Therefore, you want to make sure you do ample research on which CPA Review course you would like to use.
+Pick one that will help you retain information and provide the necessary study support materials that help you learn best.

 4. Keep it on the Down Low